WilliamMurray-research/1-dynamic_sky_wallpaper/README.md

 6. The final image is set as the desktop wallpaper

 This produces a stable, ambient, low‑GPU digital twin of your day.

-> Note: This project is intentionally scoped as a personal learning exercise in digital‑twin design, symbolic scene languages, Prolog rule systems, and deterministic rendering pipelines.
-It is architecturally opinionated but exploratory, serving as a sandbox for developing and refining system‑design skills.

 ---